Christmas is not for wimps.

 - Set clear priorities: What is most important for us?
 (For me it is stress-reduction.)

 Especially at Christmas time we tend to stick to traditions because we somehow feel as if our Christmas would die when we change something.
 This is nonsense of course; there are much more possibilities than we are aware of.

 To have creative ideas and new solutions we have to be open for new possibilities.
-We need to be aware that we are running on autopilot mode even more at Christmas time than on other occasions.
+We need to be aware that we are running on autopilot at Christmas time even more than on other occasions.

-When I am feeling stressed about something I do creative sessions with my husband where we evaluate alternative ways to reach my goal together.
+When I am feeling stressed about something I do creative sessions with my husband where we evaluate alternative ways to reach my goal.

-Free space in the Christmas plan is most important.
+Free space in the Christmas plan is very important.

 How detailed you plan for the holidays depends on you.
 Here are some ideas:

 - Prepare a rough approximate timetable (make sure to include enough breathing space).

 - Create a general overview: Who is where when?